Practice of Organic Farming (Spring)

-We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products, to preparing the farm for winter.
-All students will work on the farm every week to gain practical experiential learning (1 day/wk. in spring, 2 days/wk. in summer and fall).
-This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.
+We will be studying and working at the Evergreen Organic Farm through an entire growing season, focusing on theory to practice topics ranging from seed propagation to harvest, and on to the market.
+The farm includes a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
+All students will work on the farm every week to gain practical experiential learning.
+This program is rigorous physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals.

-Students planning to take this program who are receiving financial aid should contact financial aid early in fall quarter 2014 to develop a financial aid plan that includes summer quarter 2015.
+Students planning to take this program who are receiving financial aid should contact financial aid early in fall 2018 to develop a financial aid plan that includes summer 2020.

 This offering will prepare you for careers and advanced study in:

 farm and garden management; nonprofits focusing on food, land use, and agriculture; edible education; state and county extensions; and state and federal regulatory agencies.